NSLog0/dotfiles/README.md

 ln -s ~/dotfiles/vim/vimrc ~/.vimrc
 ```
 then you will get all vim stuff

+## I will keep update repo and software dependency there is a lot of thing in progress to update. keep intouch I will update everyday

 #### Please copy file or fork to you own respo.
 Do not commit or try to edit file on this respo